When do our children become adults? And do how we as moms adjust the way we relate to these now-tall people who share our DNA?

 There are a lot of people who object to the term “adult children.”
 So what do we call them to be both sensitive and politically correct?
 How about simply sons and daughters?

-The fact that they are thirty or forty-something can be readily seen.
+The fact that they are 30 or 40-something can be readily seen.
 Their connections to us are usually confirmed by anecdotes and memories.
 They are validated by others who know us through a common history, like teachers or neighbors.
 Things can get complicated if there’s been any short or long-term conflict.

-As a mom, daughter and granddaughter, here’s my take on how to enjoy your adult children after sixty.
+As a mom, daughter and granddaughter, here’s my take on how to enjoy your adult children after 60.

 When you’ve shared history with sons and daughters, it’s hard to drop the heavy comment, “Yes, but I’m their mother.”
 Yeah, we get that.
 Or perhaps, “They’ll always be my babies.”
 Notice how they cringe when they hear that phrase?
 Remember your reaction?

 Look at these people as competent adults with their own lives.
 It does not mean letting go of the love and caring you feel for them.
 In fact, to give them adult respect is a high form of love and dignity.

 Once you’ve adjusted your “Mom-Viewer,” get re-acquainted with them.
 Treat them like you would any adult you’re getting acquainted with.
 Pretend that you are catching up with them after a long time.